 The minimum monthly earnings used to calculate contributions are the legal monthly minimum wage.

+The legal monthly minimum wage is 31,625 CFA francs.
 Employers with 20 or more employees pay contributions monthly; employers with one to 19 employees pay quarterly.

 Government: None.